briannd81/golang-hello/README.md

 ## Pre-requisites

 1. You have an AWS ECR Private Registry setup
-2. You have a role with permissions to upload image to ECR Private Registry
+2. You have a AWS role with permissions to create docker temporary credentials to upload image to ECR Private Registry
 3. You have AWS CLI tool installed on your machine
-4. You have ECR credential helper to push the image on your machine

-Set ECR credential helper so that you can authenticate and upload the image

-Note: the credentials are valid for 12 hours

-$ aws ecr get-login-password | docker login --username AWS --password-stdin [AWS_ACCOUNT_ID].dkr.ecr.[REGION].amazonaws.com

 Note: this demo uses the AWS ECR Private Registry, so remember to replace the values in [AWS_ACCOUNT_ID], [REGION], and [ECR_REPOSITORY].